nixuris/serein/assets/docs/under_the_hood/Serein.md

 *   **`functions/commands/`**: This directory is a Python package that contains the core logic for each CLI command.
 It is organized as follows:
     *   `__init__.py`: An empty file that marks the `commands` directory as a Python package, allowing for modular imports.
     *   `utils.py`: A collection of shared helper functions used by multiple commands (e.g., for printing colored output, running shell commands, checking for persistent installation).
-    *   `config.py`: Contains all the logic for the `serein config` subcommand, including listing, enabling, and disabling configurations.
+    *   `config.py`: Contains all the logic for the `serein config` subcommand, including listing, enabling, and disabling configurations and features.
     *   `update.py`: Implements the `serein update` command.
     *   `rollback.py`: Implements the `serein rollback` command.
     *   `uninstall.py`: Implements the `serein uninstall` command.
-    *   `feature.py`: Implements the `serein enable` and `serein disable` commands for managing plugins.

 This modular design separates concerns, making it easier to debug issues, add new commands, and understand the overall structure of the application.